Cool-Cooler/fidar/README.md

 fidar
 ==============================

 Fridge content detection training the model from custom data set.
+Demo of Training with custom dataset can be found in notebooks/MultiClassTest.ipynb.

 Project Organization
 ------------